SE::DuckDuckGo - DuckDuckGo search engine scraper

 Output results examples

-A-Parser supports flexible results formatting thanks to the built-in templater Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, for example CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in arbitrary forms, as well as structured ones like CSV or JSON

 Exporting a list of links